fofxsoft/code-editor/README.md

   - mysql
   - vb
   - csharp

-- **lib**
-  Required.
-This is the path to the build folder.
-This is the place where you copied the contents of this folder to.

 - **url**
   Optional.
 This will run the defined url to fetch the editor contents.
 If a language is not set, this url will be used to auto detect the language.